Address:

 News Article

-Deputy Director Māori, Dr Pauline Harris, sets out below some of the research of the MacDiarmid Institute that relates to the values of Matariki.
+Deputy Director Māori, Associate Professor Pauline Harris, explores some of our research that relates to the values of Matariki.

 Annual Report